Hephaestus-Arm/HephaestusArm2/README.md

 ![Calibration Pose](photos/calibrationPose.jpg)

-From now on, all you need to do to calibrate is move the robot to the  Calibrate pose and hit the calibration button on the controller.
+From now on, all you need to do to calibrate is move the robot to the  Calibrate pose and hit the calibration button on the breadboard.
 You will need to  Calibrate the robot each time the Microcontroller is power cycled.

 # 6 Communication